straup/whereonearth-metropolitan-area/README.md

 To do
 --

-* Reverse geocode all the records to at least the country level, if not state.
+* Reverse geocode all the edges of the geometries for each record to at least the country level, if not state.
+As of this writing there is a hierarchy of places (state, country) for each record based on their geometry's centroid.

+* Figure out the list of children for each record.

+* Try to work out place names for each (some?) record.

 Other WOE repositories
 --